Protocol v1

 Stage 1 — Tier allocation

-At finalize_resolve, empty tiers (no projects assigned that rank) have their allocation redistributed proportionally to occupied tiers.
-The resultingeffective_tier_pcts are stored on HackathonState.
+At finalize_resolve, if there are empty tiers (aka projects assigned that rank didn't register on HackBet), those tiers have their allocation redistributed proportionally to occupied tiers.

 Stage 2 — Equal split (within tier)